 All Assignments and projects are due at the very beginning of class as scheduled.
 NO LATE work will be accepted.
-Please make sure your assignments are printed prior coming to class.
+Please make sure your assignments are printed prior coming to class/ submitting online last minute.
 Leave early as trains are always late in NYC.
 Leave time for elevators.
 Assignments placed under the professor's door will not be accepted.
 It is the student's responsibility to submit their work on time.